opensearch-project/data-prepper/data-prepper-plugins/key-value-processor/README.md

 * `default_keys` - A hash specifying the default keys and their values which should be added to the event in case these keys do not exist in the source field being parsed.
   * Default: `{}`
   * Example: `default_keys` is `{"defaultkey": "defaultvalue"}`. `key1=value1` will parse into `{"key1": "value1", "defaultkey": "defaultvalue"}`
+  * It should be noted that the include_keys filter will be applied to the message first, and then default keys.
 * `key_value_delimiter_regex` - A regex specifying the delimiter between a key and a value.
 Special regex characters such as `[` and `]` must be escaped using `\\`.
   * There is no default.
   * Note: This cannot be defined at the same time as `value_split_characters`